 - Hypothyroidism, where it doesn’t produce enough hormones.

-Both are the result of a problem with the immune system.
-This means that antibodies in the organ keep it from functioning properly.
+Both are most commonly the result of a problem with the immune system, where antibodies are produced which stop the thyroid from functioning properly.

-Pay attention to the signs your body is giving you so that you can get any problems with your thyroid properly treated as soon as possible.
+Pay attention to the signs your body is giving you of possible symptoms of thyroid problems so that you can get any problems with your thyroid properly treated as soon as possible.

 Sadness and depression

 Mood can by affected by thyroid problems.
 This type of depression occurs without an apparent reason.

 When the gland produces too few hormones, serotonin levels plummet and this translates into feelings of negativity.